MolimoWang/EventManagementSystem/02-analysis/documents/Administrator/13-edit_organizer_account.md

-# 01 View All Events
+# 13 Edit Organizer Account

 ## Basic Course of Events
 - The administrator navigates to the 'View All Accounts' page, which displaying all existing accounts in the system.